Lying in state: Georgia

-After his death in July 2020, U.S. Representative John Lewis received similar honours from his home state of Georgia and also was the first African American member of Congress to lie in state in the Capitol Rotunda.
-Because of his role in the Selma to Montgomery marches during the civil rights movement, Lewis also lay in state for one day in the Alabama Capitol in Montgomery.
+On 29 July 2020, U.S. Representative John Lewis received similar honours from his home state of Georgia and also was the first African American member of Congress to lie in state in the Capitol Rotunda at the Georgia Capitol in Atlanta.

 Hawaii

 Eight people have lain in state at the Hawaii State Capitol, among which include former Governor John A. Burns in 1975, U.S. Senator Spark Matsunaga in 1990, famous Hawaiian singer Israel Kamakawiwoʻole upon his death in 1997, U.S. Representative Patsy Mink in 2002, former U.S. Senator Hiram Fong in 2004, Daniel Inouye, president pro tempore of the U.S. Senate, in 2012, and former U.S. Senator Daniel Akaka in 2018.

 Illinois

+On October 31–November 1, 1893, Carter Harrison III, the slain mayor of Chicago, lay in state at the city hall of Chicago as part of his public funeral.
+Harrison had been assassinated days earlier.

-In March 1902, John Peter Altgeld, who worked as an attorney in Chicago after serving as governor 1893-1897, died after suffering poor health most of his life.
+In March 1902, John Peter Altgeld, who worked as an attorney in Chicago after serving as governor 1893–1897, died after suffering poor health most of his life.
 Altgeld lay in state in the Chicago Public Library after which he was buried in Graceland Cemetery on the city's north side.

 On July 16, 1965, Adlai Stevenson II who served as Illinois Governor from 1949 to 1953 and Ambassador to the United Nations from January 1961 to July 1965, lay in state in the rotunda of the Illinois Capitol prior to his burial in Bloomington.
 Stevenson was also the Democratic candidate for the presidency in 1952 and 1956.

 On 19 September 2025, Jim Edgar became only the second Illinois governor since 1900 to lie in state in the Illinois Capitol.

+From 26 to 27 February 2026, Rev. Jesse Jackson, a renowned civil rights activist who was also a protege of Martin Luther King Jr., would in state at Rainbow/PUSH headquarters in Chicago.